clicon/cligen/README.md

 cligen
 ======

-CLIgen is a Command-Line Interface generator.
+CLIgen is a Command-Line Interface generator written by Olof Hagsand.

 Well, actually it is not really a generator, since it does not _generate_ code for CLI:s.
 Instead, it builds and interprets